OAGi/Score/docs/user_guide/index.rst

 as well.
 Score users can only view details of CCs in the draft release branch.

-The user selects a branch after opening a “Core Component” page by clicking “View/Edit Core Component” under the Core Component menu.
+The user selects a branch after opening a "Core Component" page by clicking "View/Edit Core Component" under the Core Component menu.

 Search and Browse CC Library
 ----------------------------